pruthvirajshitole/ChatBot-using-Next.js/backend/DEPLOYMENT.md

 ### Package Name Issues
 - **Pinecone**: Use `pinecone` package (not `pinecone-client`)
 - **Import**: Use `from pinecone import Pinecone`

+### Port Binding Issues
+- Check the `/env-check` endpoint to verify environment variables
+- Ensure all required API keys are set in Render dashboard
+- Check Render logs for startup errors

 ### Build Failures
 - Check that all environment variables are set